hyperspy/hyperspy/doc/user_guide/visualisation.rst

 arrows the PageUp and PageDown keys change the size of the step.

-The current coordinates can be either set by navigating the :py:meth:`~.api.signals.BaseSignal.plot`, or specified by pixel indices in ``s.axes_manager.indices`` or as calibrated coordinates in ``s.axes_manager.coordinates``.
+The current coordinates can be either set by navigating the :meth:`~.api.signals.BaseSignal.plot`, or specified by pixel indices in ``s.axes_manager.indices`` or as calibrated coordinates in ``s.axes_manager.coordinates``.